 Starting out as a new agent, you are excited to jump in head first and get started on building your business.
 What most new agents fail to understand, though, is that it takes time and patience to do this.
 Not every lead is going to pan out.
 You cannot stress over a missed opportunity—just be prepared and motivated for the next.

 It’s fairly easy to start a career in real estate, but becoming successful takes more than simply formal training.
-Follow our list of tips for new realtors and make sure you stand out from the competition.
+Follow our list of tips for new real estate agents and make sure you stand out from the competition.

-Did we miss out on your favorite new realtor tips?
+Did we miss out on your favorite new real estate agent tips?
 Share them with us in the comments.